Description:

 before registration.

-2. Prior investigational drugs for invasive breast cancer within 6 months before
+2. Prior investigational drugs or interventions for invasive breast cancer within 6

 3. Stage IV metastatic breast cancer